 See more about the Peak Design Slide Lite strap here.

-This is the thinnest regular strap that Peak Design offers.
-As with the Slide and Slide Light, it can be configured as a sling, neck or shoulder strap.
-It includes the anchor link system but does not have a grippy section or padded area as the Slide straps do.
+If you want a minimalist camera strap, the Leash is likely the one for you.
+Like the Slide and Slide Lite, it can be configured as a sling, neck, or shoulder strap.
+It includes the anchor link system but doesn’t have the grippy section or padded area of the Slide straps.

 See more about the Peak Design Leash strap here.